xanthate8/Authentication-Project/README.md

-Wasn't able to deploy to Render, Netlify, etc.
+Wasn't able to deploy to Render, Netlify, etc. Most likely due to IPv6 problem with render and supabase.

 These are env file data (just for viewing purposes):